NOW LOADING

 • All data on blockchain is encrypted, making sure that the whole system is unalterable and impossible to hack.

-• Blockchain makes for a tightly coupled network, with all employers and employees existing within the same system.
+• Blockchain in BGV makes for a tightly coupled network, with all employers and employees existing within the same system.

 Before we answer this question, it’s important to address the digital transformation brewing in the HR field.
 Digital HR and people analytics have been the focal point in the sector over the last few years.
 Adoption of technology has accelerated by seven years, according to a report by McKinsey.
 These changes are a testament to the fact that HR is undergoing revolutionary changes, and experimenting with new technology is far easier today than a decade ago.